 Benefits of EMDR

-EMDR has been shown to be effective in treating:
+Medical studies have found that EMDR can be effective in treating:

 Unlike traditional talk therapies, EMDR often does not require detailed discussions of the traumatic event, making it appealing to people who struggle with talking about their trauma.